- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 The wellbeing lead is responsible for overseeing a whole-school approach to mental health and wellbeing, including how this approach is reflected in policies.
 For help demonstrating that wellbeing is at the heart of your school, take a look at our policy templates:

-A whole-school approach also means creating a resilient environment for pupils, ensuring that mental health and emotional resilience is being discussed in the curriculum.
+A whole-school approach also means creating a resilient environment for pupils, ensuring that mental health and emotional resilience is being discussed in the curriculum, and a resilient workplace for staff.

 Oversee provision for pupils with mental health difficulties